Sussex Spaniel: Health

-The breed is generally healthy with an average life span of 12 to 15 years.
-Hip dysplasia, a genetic malformation of the hip joint, may be a concern but because of the breed's compact nature is not often seriously debilitating.
-Surveys conducted by the Orthopedic Foundation For Animals showed that 41.5% of Sussex Spaniels were affected by hip dysplasia, and the breed was ranked 9th worst affected out of 157 breeds.
+Hip dysplasia, a genetic malformation of the hip joint, may be a concern, but because of the breed's compact nature is not often seriously debilitating.
+Surveys conducted by the Orthopaedic Foundation For Animals showed that 41.5% of Sussex Spaniels were affected by hip dysplasia, and the breed was ranked 9th worst affected out of 157 breeds.

 Another common condition is otitis externa (outer ear infections), which is common to a variety of spaniels, as the long floppy ears trap moisture, making them more prone to recurrent infections than dogs with more upright ears.
-The infections can be caused by a variety of reasons including mites, ear fungi and generally dirt and germs.
+The infections can be caused by a variety of reasons, including mites, ear fungi and generally dirt and germs.
 Treatment is relatively simple and can range from prescribed antibiotics to over-the-counter ear cleaning liquids.

-Whelping sometimes presents difficulties and require caesarean section for successful delivery of the puppies.
+Whelping sometimes presents difficulties and requires caesarean section for successful delivery of the puppies.
 The Sussex Spaniel is considered difficult to breed.

 Heart conditions in the Sussex Spaniel can include pulmonary valve stenosis, which is the most common of the congenital heart defects.
-Essentially, in an animal with this condition, the pulmonary valve is improperly formed which causes the heart to work much faster to pump blood around the body.
-The final results of this condition can be swelling of fluid in the chambers of the heart, thickening of the heart muscle known as ventricular hypertrophy leading to eventual heart failure.
+Essentially, in an animal with this condition, the pulmonary valve is improperly formed, which causes the heart to work much faster to pump blood around the body.
+The final results of this condition can be swelling of fluid in the chambers of the heart, thickening of the heart muscle known as ventricular hypertrophy, leading to eventual heart failure.

 Patent ductus arteriosus also appears in the breed.
 It is a condition where a small blood vessel connecting two major arteries does not close following birth.
 It can cause complications as it is positioned to allow the blood flow to bypass the lungs.
 It also appears in American Staffordshire Terriers.

-A heart condition uncommon to the breed is tetralogy of Fallot, which is more common in the Keeshond and English Bulldog breeds relatively.
-It is actually a combination of up to four conditions, including the previously mentioned pulmonary valve stenosis, with a secondary condition of right ventricular hypertrophy.
-The other conditions are ventricular septal defect which is a defect or hole in the wall of the heart between the two ventricles and the aorta which carries the blood from the left to the right side of the heart can be mis-positioned.
-The effect on the dog depends on the severity of the condition, and can range from a heart murmur through to reduced activity levels to death.
+A heart condition uncommon to the breed is tetralogy of Fallot, which is relatively more common in the Keeshond and English Bulldog breeds.
+It is a combination of up to four conditions, including the previously mentioned pulmonary valve stenosis, with a secondary condition of right ventricular hypertrophy.
+The other conditions are a ventricular septal defect, which is a defect or hole in the wall of the heart between the two ventricles, and the aorta, which carries the blood from the left to the right side of the heart, can be mis-positioned.
+The effect on the dog depends on the severity of the condition, and can range from a heart murmur to reduced activity levels to death.
 Symptoms in puppies are generally a failure to grow and a reduced tolerance for exercise.
 Active treatment is effective in around 50% of cases.